gregcox7/StatLabs/docs/11-paired_means.md

 ### Examine the distribution of differences

 Our **research question** is whether hearing the two people sing affected infant's viewing preferences.
 As a result, we are interested in the **difference** between `After` and `Before`.
 To find this for each infant, we will use R's `mutate` function:

+::: {.exercise}

+Run this chunk of code and examine the result:

 ```r